FundBizPro

 Asset-based valuation applies when the business owns significant hard assets - real estate, manufacturing equipment, fleet vehicles, inventory - and those assets have a market value independent of the business's earnings.

-Laundromats, auto repair shops, manufacturing operations, and real-estate-owning businesses are often valued partially or primarily on assets.
-The method: sum the fair market value of all hard assets (what would they sell for if you liquidated them today?), then add a multiplier for goodwill and customer relationships if the business is a going concern.
+Laundromats, auto repair shops, manufacturing operations, and real-estate-owning businesses are often valued partly or primarily on assets.
+The method: sum the fair market value of all hard assets (what would they sell for in a liquidation today?), then add a multiplier for goodwill and customer relationships if the business is a going concern.

 Buyers sometimes confuse replacement cost with fair market value.
 A machine that cost $10,000 new and is 12 years old has a fair market value closer to $2,000–$3,000, not $10,000.
-Use actual market comparables, not original purchase price.
+Use actual market comparables for every asset you are counting - not original purchase price.

 The five risk factors that compress the multiple

 The multiple you apply to SDE or EBITDA is a risk discount.
-Higher risk = lower multiple.
-These five factors compress multiples most reliably:
+Higher risk means a lower multiple.
+These five factors compress multiples most reliably.

-**1. Owner dependence.** If the owner is the primary salesperson, technical expert, or customer relationship holder, a portion of SDE leaves when the owner does.
-A business where the owner works 60 hours/week and holds the key relationships should trade at 1.5–2x SDE.
-A business where the owner works 10 hours/week reviewing reports should trade at 3.5–4x.
+Owner dependence is the most common.
+If the owner is the primary salesperson, technical expert, or key customer relationship holder, a portion of SDE leaves when the owner does.
+A business where the owner works 60 hours a week and holds every key relationship should trade at 1.5–2x SDE.
+A business where the owner works 10 hours a week reviewing reports and has real management depth below them can trade at 3.5–4x.

-**2. Customer concentration.** One customer representing more than 20–25% of revenue is a concentration risk.
+Customer concentration is the second largest risk factor.
+One customer representing more than 20–25% of revenue is a concentration risk.
 If that customer leaves post-acquisition, SDE drops sharply.
-Discount the multiple by 0.5–1x for each customer above 20% concentration.
+Discount the multiple by 0.5–1x for each customer above the 20% threshold.

-**4. Short lease term.** For any location-dependent business, a lease with under 5 years remaining (with no renewal option) reduces value materially.
-Lenders may refuse to finance it; buyers should price in the risk of losing the location.
+Short lease term is a structural risk for any location-dependent business.
+A lease with under five years remaining and no renewal option reduces value materially.
+Lenders may refuse to finance the deal entirely; buyers should price in the risk of losing the location.

-**5. Non-transferable licenses or relationships.** A business that depends on a personal license (contractor's license, professional certification held by the owner), a non-assignable supplier contract, or a government contract that cannot transfer creates a discontinuity at closing.
-Price accordingly or require resolution before closing.
+Non-transferable licenses or relationships create a discontinuity at closing.
+A business that depends on a personal contractor's license, a non-assignable supplier contract, or a government contract that cannot transfer needs those issues resolved before closing - or priced into the offer.

 How location quality affects business value for franchises

-For franchise resales specifically, location quality is a valuation factor that most buyers treat as a narrative and most sellers ignore in their asking price.
+For franchise resales, location quality is a valuation factor that most buyers treat as a narrative and most sellers ignore in their asking price.

-Two resale Tim Hortons franchises with identical SDE may be worth materially different amounts if one sits on a prime transit corridor and the other is in a secondary retail park with declining foot traffic.
-The location with better fundamentals has higher expected SDE continuity and lower risk — both of which support a higher multiple.
+Two franchise resale locations with identical SDE may be worth materially different amounts if one sits on a prime transit corridor and the other is in a secondary retail park with declining foot traffic.
+The location with better fundamentals has higher expected SDE continuity and lower risk - both of which support a higher multiple from both the buyer and the lender.

-The practical step: run the franchise address through a location scorer before you accept the seller's SDE number as definitive.
-A location scoring 8/10 on transit, foot traffic, and demographic fit suggests SDE is likely to hold or grow.
-A location scoring 4/10 suggests the SDE may decline once the current operator's tenure-based customer relationships gradually erode.
+Run the franchise address through a location scorer before accepting the seller's SDE number as definitive.
+A location scoring 8/10 on transit, foot traffic, and demographic fit suggests SDE is likely to hold or grow after the transition.
+A location scoring 4/10 suggests SDE may decline as the current operator's tenure-based customer relationships gradually erode.

-This matters most in competitive franchise categories — QSR, coffee, convenience — where a 1-mile radius can mean the difference between a dominant location and a marginal one.
+This matters most in competitive franchise categories - QSR, coffee, convenience - where a one-mile radius can mean the difference between a dominant location and a marginal one.
+Sellers in weak locations rarely discount their asking multiple to reflect location risk.
+Buyers who score independently can document the case for a lower multiple.

 Red flags in a seller's valuation - and how to respond

-**Inflated add-backs.** The seller adds back a $60,000 salary as if you will work the business for free.
-If you will work full-time, your own replacement salary cost is real.
-Counter: use a market-rate replacement manager salary as an expense before calculating SDE.
+Inflated add-backs are the most frequent.
+The seller adds back a $60,000 salary as if you will work the business for free.
+If you plan to work full-time, your own replacement salary cost is real.
+Counter it by using a market-rate replacement manager salary as an expense before calculating SDE.

-**Trailing-twelve-month cherry-picking.** The seller uses the best 12-month period rather than a 3-year average.
-Compare TTM SDE to the 3-year average.
-If TTM is materially higher, ask what drove the increase and whether it is sustainable.
+Trailing-twelve-month cherry-picking is a close second.
+The seller uses the best 12-month period instead of a three-year average.
+Compare TTM SDE to the three-year average.
+If TTM is materially higher, ask what drove the increase and whether it will hold.

-**Including personal loans in add-backs.** Personal debt service on money borrowed and run through the business is sometimes presented as a business add-back.
-It is not.
-Only business-purpose expenses qualify.
+Some sellers include personal loan repayments in their add-backs.
+Personal debt service on money borrowed and run through the business is not a legitimate add-back - only business-purpose expenses qualify.
+A CPA doing quality of earnings work will flag this immediately.

 Want to score the franchise location as part of your valuation analysis?